-If your image is still distorted, do one of the following:
+If your image is still distorted, or you are using the EX31projector, do one of the following:

-■ Press the appropriate keystone correction button on the projector's control panel until the shape is evenly rectangular.
+Press the appropriate keystone correction button on the projector's control panel until the shape is evenly rectangular.

-■ Select the Keystone setting in the projector's Settings menu (see page 49).
+Select the Keystone setting in the projector's Settings menu (see page 69).
 Then use the arrow buttons on the remote control to adjust the shape of the image.